moutushisen/ds-project-group-2-deliverable/README.md

 ---

+# Predicting Inter-Basin Exchange in Lake Mälaren

+**Data Science Project – Group 2**

+This repository contains the code and data used for the **Data Science course project** on **predicting inter-basin water exchange in Lake Mälaren** using **data-driven models**.

+The project is part of the broader **MEWS (Managing Events and Extremes in Water Supplies)** initiative and aims to provide a **faster and more interpretable alternative** to computationally expensive hydrodynamic simulations.

+---

-## Project Motivation
+## 🌊 Project Motivation

 Lake Mälaren is Sweden’s third-largest lake and provides drinking water for over **2 million people**.
-Understanding **how water flows between different basins** is critical, as some basins receive polluted inflows while others serve as drinking water reservoirs.
+Understanding **how water flows between different basins** is crucial, as some basins receive polluted inflows while others serve as drinking water reservoirs.

-Although a **physics-based hydrodynamic model** exists, it is:
+While a **physics-based hydrodynamic model** exists, it is:

-* Computationally expensive
+* Computationally expensive to run.
-* Difficult to interpret in terms of driving factors
+* Difficult to interpret in terms of specific driving factors.

-This project instead applies **statistical and machine-learning models** to:
+This project utilizes **statistical and machine-learning models** to:

-* Predict flow across selected basin interfaces
+* Predict flow across selected basin interfaces.
-* Identify the influence of **river inflow** and **meteorological conditions**
+* Identify how **river inflow** and **meteorological conditions** influence transport.
-* Enable faster and more interpretable analysis
+* Enable faster, real-time-capable, and more interpretable analysis.

 ---

-## Objectives
+## 🎯 Objectives

-* Predict discharge across **selected interfaces (A, B, C)**
+* **Predict discharge** across selected interfaces (**A, B, and C**) between lake basins.
-* Use **river inflow** and **meteorological data** as predictors
+* **Feature Engineering:** Use river inflow and meteorological data as primary input features.
-* Compare interpretable models with more complex approaches
+* **Model Comparison:** Compare interpretable models (Linear Regression, Decision Trees) against complex models (Neural Networks, XGBoost).
-* Preserve **time-series structure** and reproducibility
+* **Reproducibility:** Preserve time-series structure and ensure a fully automated pipeline.

 ---

-## Repository Structure
+## 📂 Repository Structure

 ```text
 .